 With that, those who were and are interested in making this change happen — starting with nonprofits, organizations, businesses, and ending with social-impact startups are more able to do so these days.
 The ability to support causes online and offer help from a distance has evolved tremendously.
 This is particularly central in the efforts to empower women because this generates a network through which participants can exchange skills, crafts, and even financial abilities.
 As this network grows women in remote places gain access to basic necessities, education, and a chance of financial independence.
 So, if you are not able to head out and volunteer in your own community or even abroad — there are many amazing ways to make a contribution.

 Making a purchase through the Basha Boutique will actually assist the Friends of Basha nonprofit.
 The business model enables the nonprofit to provide support and services for women at risk and survivors of trafficking to escape exploitation, rebuild their lives, and break the cycle of poverty and abuse.

-Another amazing social enterprise is Voice 4 Girls, that works with marginalized adolescent girls and through activity-based camps.
+Another amazing social enterprise is Voice 4 Girls that work with marginalized adolescent girls and through activity-based camps.
 Voice 4 Girls enables girls to acquire critical knowledge, spoken English, and life skills and provides them with information about their bodies, health, safety from abuse — and a girl-safe environment.